10thrangerregiment-dev/Aircraft-Systems/README.md

 - The predicted impact is beyond 3 km
 - It'd land behind the camera

-The pipper hides rather than lie.
+The pipper hides when an in-view firing solution cannot be resolved.
 </details>

 <details>